 From awesome hikes in the summer to skiing in the winter, Jackson Hole caters to those adventure-seekers looking to get outside and get the blood pumping!

-From a gentle boat ride down the Snake River to child-friendly, white water rafting tours or simply splashing around in cold water, river and lake activities are fun for kids of all ages.
-And you will find no shortage of exceptional lakes to visit in Jackson Hole with kids.
+From a gentle boat ride down the Snake River to child-friendly, white water rafting tours or simply splashing around in the clear, cold water, river and lake activities are fun for kids of all ages.
+And you will find no shortage of exceptional lakes and rivers to visit in Jackson Hole with kids.
 Rendezvous Park is a great place to take a free dip in a shallow section of the Snake River during the warm summer months.

 Have a question or comment about visiting Jackson Hole with kids?
 We’d love to hear from you.
 Leave your thoughts in the comments below.